 Independent Returning Officer

 CIRA’s neutral, third party Returning Officer is responsible for overseeing the organization’s Board of Directors election, independent of CIRA management.
-CIRA’s Returning Officer is Richard (Rich) Vickers, a Charter Professional Accountant, who had a long career with Pricewaterhouse Coopers, and then served as the first National Chief Operating Officer for the law firm of Borden Ladner Gervais.
+CIRA’s Returning Officer is Thomas Kriens, a Chartered Professional Accountant, who has been a partner at Kriens LaRose, Chartered Professional Accountants for 24 years.
 Please see his biography for additional information here.

 Board Committee Structure